RobertoMantas/MODIS_analysis/README.md

 1. Download miniconda from https://docs.conda.io/en/latest/miniconda.html

-2. Install miniconda with: `$ bash Miniconda3-latest-Linux-x86_64.sh`.
+2. Install miniconda with: `$ bash Miniconda2-latest-Linux-x86_64.sh`.

 3. Create conda environment installing GDAL directly: `$ conda create -n MODIS_analysis gdal python=2.7`.

-4. Activate the environment you just created: `$ source activate MODIS_analysis`.
+4. Activate the environment you just created: `$ conda activate MODIS_analysis`.

+5. `$ pip install pyModis`

-Now you can install with pip any library (`$ pip install pyModis`), and they will install in the same python environment as the conda package.
+Now you can install with pip any other library , and they will install in the same python environment as the conda package.

 Back to work, let's continue!!